morehwachege/kodomasuta/README.md

 foreman start -f Procfile.dev
 ```

+### Contributions
+Create a feature or bugfix branch for your changes.
+For example ```ft-user-card``` for a feature or ```bug-model-validations``` for a bugfix branch.
+Commit small changes and often.
+Note that the reviewers may request commit squashes when necessary.

 ### License
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files in accordance with the **MIT license**